Maxus T90

 The Maxus T90 is a mid-size pickup truck produced by SAIC Maxus.
 The T90 is the flagship Maxus pickup truck, sitting above the more affordable Maxus T60 and Maxus T70 series.

+Overview

+In November 2021, the Maxus T90 Bull Demon King pickup truck was unveiled as the production version of the July 2020 concept Chengdu Auto Show.

 Specifications

 The cabin of the Maxus T90 has a 10.25-inch digital dash cluster and a 12-inch central display which are both slightly turned to face the driver, resulting in an asymmetrical instrumental panel design.
 The Maxus T90 sold in China is equipped with the Zebra Zhixing system, which is equipped with remote control, voice recognition, car navigation, Bluetooth key, online clips, online music, group travel, video projection and smart home control.